-Dr. Palumbo has authored more than 10 articles, reviews, and research studies and has delivered more than 10 lectures for professional organizations such as the American Academy of Orthopaedic Surgeons, Southern Orthopaedic Society and Florida Orthopaedic Society.
-He was awarded, from the Journal of Orthopaedic Trauma, Best Orthopaedic Trauma Training Resident in 2009, and currently serves as a member of the American Association of Hip and Knee Surgeons and the American Academy of Orthopaedic Surgeons.
+Dr. Palumbo has authored more than 20 peer reviewed articles and has delivered more than 10 lectures for professional organizations such as the American Academy of Orthopaedic Surgeons, Southern Orthopaedic Association, and Florida Orthopaedic Society.
+He is a professor at the USF Orthopaedic Residency program and a full time faculty member for the FOI adult reconstruction fellowship.
+Dr. Palumbo has helped to design 3 different knee implants and has several implant patents.
+He is an active member of the American Association of Hip and Knee Surgeons and the American Academy of Orthopaedic Surgeons.

-Dr. Palumbo’s personal interests include clinical and basic science research, personal fitness and, most of all, spending time with his family.
+Dr. Palumbo’s personal interests include clinical and basic science research, implant design, personal fitness, and, most of all, spending time with his family.